-Liverpool five piece blues rockers, Xander and the Peace Pirates, are headlining the Baltic Triangle’s Threshold Festival tonight.
+Liverpool five-piece blues rockers, Xander and the Peace Pirates are headlining the Baltic Triangle’s Threshold Festival tonight.
 In preparation, we caught up with the lads to see what they have been up to.

 The band officially formed in 2011 when brothers Keith (lead vocals and guitar) and Stu (rhythm guitar) were discovered on YouTube by Gibson guitars.
-They recruited long time friend Mike Gay (slide guitar) and the rhythmic expertise of brothers Joel and Adam on bass and drums respectively.
+They recruited long time friend Mike Gay (slide guitar) and the rhythmic expertise of brothers, Joel and Adam, on bass and drums respectively.

-After signing to V2 records in 2015 they headed out to the legendary Wisseloord Studios in Amsterdam to record their album ‘11:11’.
+After signing to V2 Records in 2015 they headed out to the legendary Wisseloord Studios in Amsterdam to record their album ‘11:11’.
 The album has received rave reviews from critics who have praised their unique sound, which combines soul, rock and blues.

-They will be touring extensively this year, but unfortunately for us they have their sights set on conquering the European market first.
-After Threshold, the band will play a festival at Parr Hall in Warrington before taking their place as main support act for rock legends ‘Manfred Man’ on their tour of Germany.
+They will be touring extensively this year, but unfortunately for us, they have their sights set on conquering the European market first.
+After Threshold, the band will play a festival at Parr Hall in Warrington before taking their place as the main support act for rock legends ‘Manfred Man’ on their tour of Germany.

 Messages behind the music…